gear-tech/gear/pallets/gear-program/README.md

 # API to work with programs

-A module provides functions for things like pause/resume/check existance of programs.
+A module provides functions for things like pause/resume/check existence of programs.

 ## Interface